 This category is for employers who want to fill jobs in Canada by hiring highly-skilled foreign workers whose occupations are on the Global Talent Occupations List.

-When Canadians and permanent residents are unavailable, the in-home caregivers stream permits Canadian families to hire foreign nationals who can provide care in private dwellings to elders, children, or individuals with disabilities.
-Employers may request that their caregiver reside with them.
+When Canadians and permanent residents are unavailable, the Home Support Pilot permits Canadian families to hire foreign nationals who can provide care in private dwellings to elders, children, or individuals with disabilities.
+Employers may request that their caregivers reside with them.

 In-home carers are classified into two types: caregivers for persons with severe medical requirements and caregivers for children.
 Not sure which of these would suit your needs?
 Get in touch with an RCIC who will guide you through the immigration pathways, and find the best one for your skills, experience and education level.